instana/openapi/spec/descriptions/tagSyntheticSettings.md

 - **playbackCapability** The playback capabilities provided by this location resource.
   The playbackCapability object has the following properties:
   - **syntheticType** Different types of synthetic tests that can be executed at this location.
-    Possible values are HTTPAction, HTTPScript, BrowserScript, WebpageAction, WebpageScript, and SSLCetificate.
+    Possible values are HTTPAction, HTTPScript, BrowserScript, WebpageAction, WebpageScript, and SSLCertificate.
     The values are corresponding to the syntheticType parameter available in the createSyntheticTest endpoint.
   - **browserType** Different types of supported Web browsers when creating synthetic tests for BrowserScript, WebpageAction and WebpageScript.
     Right now, only Chrome and Firefox are supported.